RGPosadas/Mull/k8s/README.md

      3. Go to `localhost:8080` and set
         ```
         user: admin
-        password: the pod name you get from step 1
+        password: The name of the Argo CD server pod
         ```

    - On GKE: